johnnewman/CircularSpinner/README.md

 CircularSpinner()
 ```

-You can also customize the animation timing and styling:
+Alternatively, you can customize the animation timing and styling:
 ```Swift
 CircularSpinner(
     animationDuration: 1.5,